UltiHash/core/doc/metrics.md

 # Overview

 This document defines the metric parameters implemented by UltiHash cluster.

+There are two types of metrics currently supported: counters and gauges.
+- depending on the data type they are initialized with, counters can be monotonic, and can only be modified explicitly based on deltas that are added/subtracted
+- gauges read absolute values from callbacks, and thus are updated implicitly

 ## Service-specific request metrics

-Each service measures the number of requests it receives and handles.
+Each service measures the number of requests it receives and handles using monotonic counters.
 These are as follows:

 ### Storage service requests (internal, custom protocol):
 - `storage_read_fragment_req`: number of requests received for reading a fragment